 According to our survey of 2,009 British adults, we estimate that over 21 million (50.77%) of us receive at least one unwanted gift each Christmas.
 There’s even one in 10 (9.26%) of us who have deliberately bought someone a gift they knew they wouldn’t like.

 Of those who’ve received these undesired gifts, they receive three on average.
 That’s three too many!

 What do Brits do with their unwanted gifts?

 The largest group of people opted to politely keep the presents they disliked (23.20%), so perhaps we’re able to excuse those gift-givers who truly thought they’d bought you the perfect gift.

 Regifting comes in at a close second (22.50%), followed by the caring souls who donated them instead (21.87%).

 Getting into the entrepreneurial mindset, 11.31% of those with an unwanted gift sold it, followed by 9.86% who exchanged them and 6.13% threw them away.

 There’s even 4.68% who went the blunt route and gave the unwanted present back!

-What should I avoid buying as a Christmas gift?
+Unwanted gifts: What should I avoid buying as a Christmas present?